spinnaker/kleat/CONTRIBUTING.md

 something to `false` is meaningful and distinct from not setting it at all (even if the consuming code currently defaults the field to `false`).
 For this reason, all `bool` fields should be wrapped as `BoolValue`.

+Likewise, it is generally meaningful to distinguish an unset enum field from one that has been set.
+Thus `enum`s should always have `UNSPECIFIED = 0` as their first value.